 If you’re coordinating labour across sites, projects, or multiple suppliers, small inconsistencies become big problems.

 - Supervisors spend time chasing admin instead of leading work.
+Every hour a supervisor spends fixing paperwork is an hour not spent on safety, quality and output.

 Managed workforce services: Managed Skilled Workforce